JocaPC/AzureDataStudio-QPI/README.md

 # Azure Data Studio - Query Performance Insights

-Query Performance Insights is Azure Data Studio extension that enables you to monitor performance and troubleshoot performance using [Query Performance Insights](https://github.com/JocaPC/qpi) T-SQL library.
+Query Performance Insights (QPI) is Azure Data Studio extension that enables you to monitor performance and troubleshoot performance issues using [Query Performance Insights](https://github.com/JocaPC/qpi) T-SQL library.
+This extension works with Azure SQL Managed Instance and the latest version of SQL Server.

 [Query Performance Insights  library](https://github.com/JocaPC/qpi) is a collection of useful scripts that enable you find what is happening with your SQL Server 2016+ or Azure SQL Database (Single or Managed Instance).
 This is a set of helper views, functions, and procedures that wrap Query Store and Dynamic Management Objects.

-Query Performance Insights Azure Data Studio extension is a user interface that enables you to easily install [Query Performance Insights  library](https://github.com/JocaPC/qpi) in your database and see the most useful reports without need to write SQL queries.
+QPI Azure Data Studio extension is a user interface that enables you to easily install [Query Performance Insights  library](https://github.com/JocaPC/qpi) in your database and see the most useful reports without need to write SQL queries.

 ## Installation